alearnaiz/menu-planning/README.md

 * pip install -r requirements.txt

 ## How to use
-* Create a env.json file in the root directory
+* Create a env.json file with the following structure in the root directory

 ```json
 {